 If you or a loved one believes you are entitled to Pennsylvania Workers’ Compensation death benefits, you need to first file a fatal claim petition.
 There are very strict filing requirements and deadlines to be met when petitioning for death benefits.

 If you are the surviving spouse or family member of a worker that has been fatally injured due to a work-related injury or illness, you may be entitled to Workers’ Compensation death benefits.
-Call the experienced Pennsylvania Workers’ Compensation lawyers at the Philadelphia Law Offices of Gross & Kenny, LLP, at 215-512-1500, or contact us online to schedule a consultation today.
+Call the experienced Pennsylvania Workers’ Compensation lawyers at the Philadelphia office of Gross & Kenny, LLP, at 215-512-1500, or contact us online to schedule a consultation today.